 The answer … clamshell lighting!
 It will be your new favorite go-to lighting for women, and below I’ll show you how to achieve it using a speedlight.

-Clamshell lighting setup is commonly used by fashion and beauty photographers to create really flattering, glowing light that makes models/women look flawless.
-It’s really bright and airy not a lot of contrast or harsh shadows, very delicate lighting if you would.
+Clamshell lighting is commonly used by fashion and beauty photographers to create flattering, glowing light that makes models and women look flawless.
+It’s really bright and airy not a lot of contrast or harsh shadows, making for a very delicate look.

 Clamshell lighting is what women dream of!
 There isn’t a woman that will stand in front of your camera and not tell you something they don’t like about themselves.
-Happens every time.
-Trust me.
+It happens every time — trust me.

-Clamshell lighting needs two frontal light sources to illuminate the subject, helping to minimize shadows, blemishes, imperfections, etc. and really giving your client that glowing flawless effect.
+Clamshell lighting needs two frontal light sources to illuminate the subject, helping to minimize shadows, blemishes and imperfections.
+It really gives your client that glowing flawless effect.

 Since it’s called clamshell lighting think of your two main light sources as forming the shell with your subject centered in the middle.
 An easy way to spot if a photographer used clamshell lighting is to look at the catchlights in the eyes of their subjects.
 Generally, you will see one catchlight at the top of the iris and another at the bottom.

 Clamshell lighting is simply timeless.
-I use this lighting setup on moms and models.
-I don’t feel like it will ever go out of style.
+I use this lighting setup on moms and models, and I don’t feel like it will ever go out of style.
 So I hope you give it a try and fall in love with it like I did.